fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 </figure>

-In the following weeks, I am planning to write another blogpost about the papers \[2\] and \[3\] in order to explain in more detail how the results can be interpreted.
-For the time being, you can just accept the results as is and use them to compare between classifiers trained with different parameters and methods.
+In the following weeks, I am planning to write another blogpost about the papers \[2\] and \[3\] explaining in more detail how the results can be interpreted.
+For the time being, you can just take the results as they are and use them to compare between classifiers trained with different parameters and methods.
 I strongly encourage you to use my [notebook]() and play around with some parameters (training epochs, batch size etc.) in order to get a feeling how those parameters might influence membership privacy.

 ### Factors Influencing the Risk of Membership Inference Attacks and Protective Measures